• Skip to primary navigation

 The process mixing the dry ingredients in sweet potato muffins.

 Mix well and keep folding the mixture until it forms into a fluffy batter.
 Then scoop the batter into a lined muffin tin.
-Don't be afraid to fill your muffin cups to the top; these muffins don't rise too much.
+Don't be afraid to fill your muffin cups to the top, as these muffins only rise a little bit.

 The process of sweet potato muffin batter being mixed.

-Once your almonds are chopped, sprinkle on each muffin top with a few sprigs of fresh thyme.
+Sprinkle the chopped almonds on top of each muffin with a few sprigs of fresh thyme.

 A muffin tin filled with muffin batter topped with chopped almonds and fresh thyme.

-After you have sprinkled your muffin tops with chopped almonds and fresh thyme, place in a preheated oven.
-Bake at 350°F for thirty to thirty-five minutes, or until muffin tops begin to brown and almonds look toasted.
+After sprinkling your muffin tops with chopped almonds and fresh thyme, place them in a preheated oven at 350°F. Bake for 30 - 35 minutes, or until muffin tops begin to brown and the almonds are toasted.

-To make sure they are fully cooked through, slide a fork or a toothpick into the centre of one and pull it back out.
-If it comes out clean or with a few crumbs, they are done.
-However, the muffins will need to bake a little longer if it pulls out any sticky or wet batter.
+To make sure they are fully cooked, slide a fork or a toothpick into the centre of one of the muffins and pull it back out.
+If it comes out clean, they are done.
+However, if there is any sticky or wet batter on the toothpick, they will need to bake for a few minutes longer.

 A muffin tin full of freshly baked sweet potato muffins.